Dream-Affairs/Dream-Affairs-Backend/CONTRIBUTION.md

 ### Creating a Pull Request

-1. **Open an Issue**: Before forking the repository and creating a pull request, consider opening an issue to discuss the proposed changes.
+1. **Open an Issue**: Before creating a pull request, consider opening an issue to discuss the proposed changes.
 If no issue exists for your changes, initiate a new discussion to ensure alignment with the project's goals.

 2. **PR Template**: When creating your pull request, please use the provided Pull Request template.
 This template ensures that essential information is included in your request.